The Truth about STDs in 2022

 Do Condoms Prevent STDs?

-Condoms effectively prevent STDs because genital-to-genital contact carries the highest risk of transmission.
-But transmission can also occur with oral or anal sex, so dental dams are also recommended to reduce the risk.
+Condoms effectively prevent STDs as genital-to-genital contact poses the highest risk of transmission.
+However, transmission can also occur during oral or anal sex, which is why dental dams are recommended to reduce the risk.

-Even if you use a condom, there is still a chance of transmission if the condom breaks or if a couple uses the condom haphazardly and it falls off.
-You are not supposed to take it off at any time after arousal.
-The man is not supposed to get aroused, let the erection decrease, and get aroused again.
-This could result in just a little bit of semen making contact with vaginal fluid.
+Even when using a condom, there remains a chance of transmission if it breaks or if it is used improperly and falls off.
+It is important not to remove the condom at any time after arousal.
+The man should not allow the erection to decrease and then become aroused again, as this could result in minimal contact between semen and vaginal fluid.

 Can You Get an STD from Skin-to-Skin Contact?

-There is some confusion about ways that STIs or STDs can be transmitted.
-The safe answer is that STDs are spread by exposure to an infected person’s genital fluids or direct contact with infected skin.
-That means you can get infected during certain lovemaking acts, even if there’s no genital-to-genital contact.
+Some confusion exists about ways to transmit STIs or STDs.
+The clear answer is that exposure to an infected person’s genital fluids or direct contact with infected skin spreads STDs.
+This means that certain lovemaking acts can lead to infection, even in the absence of genital-to-genital contact.

 Oral and genital herpes can spread via contagious sores, regardless of where they appear on the body.
 This means you can even get oral herpes without sexual contacts, such as casual kissing on the cheek or lips.

 HPV, or Human Papillomavirus, spreads through genital warts.
-However, getting vaccinated for HPV can help prevent infections from occurring.
-Syphilis can spread through mouth sores or genital sores, and so can Molluscum Contagiosum, a skin disease that can be transmitted during sex.
+Getting vaccinated for HPV can prevent infections from occurring.
+Syphilis, as well as Molluscum Contagiosum, a skin disease transmitted during sex, can spread through mouth sores or genital sores.

 According to Very Well Health, casual contact with another person can occasionally lead to STD transmission, but rarely.
-The most common reason for an STD transmission is unprotected sex or clumsy sex with a condom that doesn’t cover the penis.
+Unprotected sex or using a condom that doesn’t cover the penis is the most common reason for STD transmission.

 In the case of cloth-to-skin transmission, like with a towel or passing from person to clothing and then to person, the cases are exceptionally rare for a positive accidental transmission.
 It’s just more common that you will catch an STD through sexual contact.